informed-governance-project/NISINP/docs/security.rst

 Authentication
 --------------

-Two factor authentication and token based authentication.
+Two factor authentication is available and mandatory for the admin access.